NageshMuralidhar/AIE5-DeployPythonicRAG/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+#### ✅ Answer:

+-We are using User Session here because it allows us to store and retrieve data specific to each user session.
+This is useful in a web application where multiple users can interact with the application simultaneously.

+-In Python, variables are typically scoped to the module or function where they are defined.
+If we stored data in global variables, it would be shared across all users, which would lead to incorrect results and potential errors.

+-By using User Session, we can ensure that each user's data is isolated and only accessible to them.
+This is crucial for maintaining the integrity and functionality of the application.

 ### On Message